 - Why didn’t Israel respond to Saddam’s missile attacks?

 - What were the terms of the Gulf War’s cease-fire document?
-Amnaa
+Rafael

 - What is the historical basis of the Jewish claim to the land of Israel?